MJL1106/NewGTAServer/resources/[extra_enable_if_need]/nc-rental/README.md

 - Add the rentalpapers.png to your - inventory -> html -> images

-# Adding the RentalPapers to qb-inventory
+# Adding the RentalPapers to ps-inventory

-* Go to qb-inventory -> html -> js -> app.js and between lines 500-600 add the following code
+* Go to ps-inventory -> html -> js -> app.js and between lines 500-600 add the following code

 ```lua